scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 ## Lycaenidae

-Lycaenidae is the second-largest family of butterflies, with over 6,000 species worldwide.
-The family is traditionally divided into the subfamilies of the blues (Polyommatinae), the coppers (Lycaeninae), the hairstreaks (Theclinae), and the harvesters (Miletinae).
+Lycaenidae is the second-largest family of butterflies, with over 6,000 species described worldwide.
+The family is traditionally divided into the subfamilies of the blues (*Polyommatinae*), the coppers (*Lycaeninae*), the hairstreaks (*Theclinae*), and the harvesters (*Miletinae*).

 ### **Blue spot hairstreak** (*Satyrium spini*)
 ![Bluespothairstreak]({{ site.baseurl }}/images/butterflys/bluespothairstreak.JPG)